 She holds a master’s degree in criminology and Ph.D. in applied anthropology focusing on the social construction of race and its effects on both education and crime.
 At her core, Lewis is an educator and mentor having worked with both high and low-achieving students as they negotiate who they are and who they aspire to become.
 Her research interests also include ethnicity, education, and the school-to-prison pipeline with specific interest in African-American males’ identity construction and their academic and professional aspirations.

-Connie Masters came to Georgia Tech in 2009, and currently serves as the director of talent management at the Georgia Tech Research Institute, where she is responsible for five functional areas: human resources, organizational development, employee performance, diversity, and recruiting.
+Connie Masters came to Georgia Tech in 2009, and currently serves as director of talent management at the Georgia Tech Research Institute, where she is responsible for six functional areas: human resources, organizational development, employee performance, diversity and inclusion, recruiting, and ethics and compliance.

 Her 25 years of experience are on the people-side of business in areas such as management consulting, assessments, coaching, performance management, training and development, succession planning, talent review and calibration, and human resources.